maschkef/little-linux-helper/docs/DEVELOPER_GUIDE.md

     *   **Dependencies:** `source`, `lh_log_msg`.
     *   **Side Effects:**
         - **Always loads English first:** Sources all English language files as a baseline, ensuring every key has at least an English translation.
-        - **Overlays target language:** If target language is not English, sources all files in the appropriate language directory (`$LH_ROOT_DIR/lang/${lang}/`) and overlays them on the English base.
-        - **Directory fallback:** If the requested language directory is not found, gracefully falls back to English while logging the issue.
-        - **Populates MSG array:** Updates the global associative array `MSG` with the merged translations (English + target language).
         - **Comprehensive logging:** Logs the language loading operation, any fallbacks, and final language state.
     *   **Return Value:** Returns 0 on success, 1 on critical errors (e.g., English directory missing).
     *   **Usage:** Called by `lh_initialize_i18n` and when switching languages dynamically.
 Provides robust operation even with incomplete language directories.